Limited Time 4/20 Special: $4.20 off for AR & FL patients — use code OZARK420 (Apr 1–20)

 Below, we break down who qualifies, how to apply, and what to expect, so you can confidently complete your application.

-To qualify for a medical marijuana card in Pennsylvania, you must:
+To qualify for a Pennsylvania Medical Marijuana Card, you must:

 Both adults and minors may apply.
 Minors must have a registered caregiver.